 CESG (Communications-Electronics Security Group) Listed Advisor Scheme

-All CLAS consultants hold a formal HMG security clearance (a minimum of SC) and are authorised to provide information assurance advice on systems processing information up to and including UK SECRET.
+All CLAS consultants with a formal HMG security clearance (a minimum of SC) were authorised to provide information assurance advice on systems processing information up to and including UK SECRET.

-The delivery of CLAS consultancy is specifically tailored to UK Government organisations, executive agencies and related contractors, as well as the wider public sector.
+The delivery of CLAS consultancy was specifically tailored to UK Government organisations, executive agencies and related contractors, as well as the wider public sector.